DANCE - FINE ARTS - MUSIC - THEATER - WRITING

 SWANTON--The Vermont Abenaki Artists Association features certified fine, decorative, and performing artists officially labeled as "American Indian" under Federal law.

-JEFFERSONVILLE--Thinking about the weather this past weekend, Bryan Memorial Gallery featured Winter Berries by Tom Adkins new at the Stowe gallery and on Facebook .
+JEFFERSONVILLE--Bryan Memorial Gallery featured Singing to Vermont, Susan Bull Riley's painting of nature alive and thriving, in the gallery and on Facebook .
 The gallery has exhibits of the landscape painters of New England.
 The main showcase in Jeffersonville is open Wednesday-Sunday 11 - 4 and the Stowe Gallery is open Wednesday, Thursday and Sunday, 11 - 5, and Friday and Saturday, 11 - 6.
 Appointments are available.
 Call ahead (802.644.5100) to schedule or click here for more info.

 CALL FOR ARTISTS